10 Movies Like ‘Alien’ | TheReviewGeek Recommends

 10 More Tense & Suspenseful Horrors

 Alien is an absolute classic and arguably one of the best horror movies of all time.
-It’s tense, claustrophobic and very suspenseful, playing on the tight ensemble and making the most of every frame.
+It’s tense, claustrophobic and very suspenseful.
+The characters are likable, the run-time packed with memorable moments and there’s lots of thematic weight to this one too.

 If you’ve finished watching this one and are looking for alternate picks, we’ve combed through the archives and saved you the hassle with our top choices for alternate viewing.